 This Insights post is the first of our 3-part series on advancing interoperability.
+Jump to Part 2: Defragmenting Healthcare with FHIR.

 Last month, I attended a health information exchange bonanza: the 5th annual Strategic Health Information Exchange Collaborative (SHIEC) conference and the 3rd annual Interoperability Forum, hosted by the Office of the National Coordinator for Health IT (ONC).
 These back-to-back meetings in Washington, D.C. provided a unique opportunity to ponder the past, present, and future state of interoperability.